Torres Islands: Rising sea levels

 Since the late 1990s, rising sea levels in the Torres Islands have caused concern both locally and internationally.
 Between 2002 and 2004, one village was displaced by the advancing sea.
 In 2005, a statement from the United Nations Environment Programme classified this as the first case of climate refugees.

-Sea level rise has been exacerbated by seismic activity in the region.
+Mondragón warns, however, that simplistic views of small island societies affect how we understand the role of Torres Islanders in the context of climate change, and lead to narrow interventions from outside:These stereotypes diminish local actors and their capacities, and can lead to single-issue interventions, such as the current focus on sea-level rise, to the detriment of broader chains of human-environmental complexity.Sea level rise has been exacerbated by seismic activity in the region.
 In April 1997, a 7.8 magnitude earthquake caused the islands to sink between 50 and 100 centimetres, rapidly raising the relative sea level and contributing to the flooding that occurred in subsequent years.
 In addition, measurements show that the islands continued to sink gradually between 1997 and 2009, exacerbating the effects of natural sea-level rise.

 In October 2009, a series of three earthquakes (magnitude 7.6, 7.8 and 7.4) raised the islands by around 20 centimetres, temporarily returning the sea level to its 1998 level.
 These events demonstrate that, in addition to global climate change, geological processes in the region have a significant impact on sea level variations.

+Extreme rainfall

+Mondragón points out that a greater risk factor for the Torres region than sea-level change is the increase in sudden extreme rainfall that does not follow previously understood seasonal patterns.
+He notes that Torres islanders began to take note of this phenomenon in 2006, before unseasonal rainfall became a common part of climate change discourse:It was only after 2007 that extreme and damaging rainfall began to appear in the printed and oral dissemination of climate awareness programmes reaching the Torres Islands.
+This would suggest an exceptional example of local perceptions preceding exogenous information about climate change.The prevalence of more extreme rainfall is thought to be caused by climate change-associated alterations to the movements of the South Pacific Convergence Zone (SPCZ), a persistent rain band that has been observed to be more frequently displaced into more northerly Pacific regions.
+Moreover, the more western and northerly area of the band is largely affected by sea surface temperature (SST); this area is therefore affected by the observed warming of equatorial Pacific waters.